daces-group/daces-group.github.io/README.md

     * Solution Models for Data Privacy and Security
     * Attack Models for Adversarial Robustness
     * Solution Models for Robustness
-* Representation of Structured Data and Outcomes:
+* Representation and Learning of Structured Data and Outcomes:
     * Graph Embeddings and Relational Graph Learning
     * Scientific Data Management
     * Spatiotemporal and Statistical Databases